 For Adults

 Learning is central to the mission and outreach of Southwell Minster.
-The stunning Cathedral sits on a site which tells the story of our land from Roman times and, along with the Archbishop's Palace and Palace Gardens, make a rich resource for learning.
-We welcome all age groups to the Minster and would be happy to arrange tours and talks.
-Every September the education team organise an annual 'Discovery Day' for adults, where visitors are given the chance to choose workshops, tours or talks on a range of creative, historical or religious themes.
+The stunning Cathedral sits on a site which tells the story of our land from Roman times and, along with the Archbishop's Palace and Gardens, makes a rich resource for learning.
+We welcome all age groups to the Minster and regularly run guided tours and public talks.

 We aspire to offer learning for all – schools, community groups, adults and the interested visitor – keep an eye on the events calendar to see what’s on.